Compliments and complaints policy

 What we cannot deal with under this policy

-If a formal appeal process exists then this will be used to address your concerns.
-Appeals processes exist for a number of areas including school admissions, benefit claims and planning applications.
-To ensure you are using the correct route for the issues you are raising, please see Appendix 2 for guidance on what we cannot deal with.
+If a formal appeal process exists, then this will be used to address your concerns.
+Appeals processes exist for several areas including school admissions, benefit claims and planning applications.
+Initial requests for service (Service requests) also sit outside of the complaints process.
+To ensure you are using the correct route for the issues you are raising, please see Appendix 1 for guidance on what we cannot deal with.

 Stages of the policy